-This Prospectus should be read and construed in conjunction with the following documents, which have been previously published and which have been filed with the AMF as competent authority in France for the purposes of the Prospectus Directive and shall be incorporated in, and form part of, this Prospectus (the "Documents Incorporated by Reference"):
+This Prospectus should be read and construed in conjunction with the following documents, which have been previously published and the French versions of which have been filed with the AMF as competent authority in France for the purposes of the Prospectus Directive and shall be incorporated in, and form part of, this Prospectus (the "Documents Incorporated by Reference"):

-- a. the English version of the Issuer's 2015 registration document (Document de référence et rapport financier annuel), published by the Issuer (the "BNPP 2015 Registration Document"), other than Chapter 3.6 (Outlook), Chapter 6 (Information on the Parent Company Financial Statements), Chapter 7 (A Responsible Bank: Information on the Economic, Social, Civic and Environmental Responsibility of BNP Paribas), Chapter 8 (General Information), Chapter 10 (Person Responsible for the Registration Document) and Chapter 11 (Table of Concordance) thereof; - b.
-Chapter 3 (other than 3.6), 4 and 5 of the English version of the Issuer's 2014 registration document (Document de référence et rapport financier annuel) published by the Issuer (the "BNPP 2014 Registration Document"); - c.
-Chapter 4 of the English version of the Issuer's 2013 registration document (Document de référence et rapport financier annuel) published by the Issuer (the "BNPP 2013 Registration Document").
+- a. the English version of the Issuer's 2014 registration document (Document de référence et rapport financier annuel), published by the Issuer (the "BNPP 2014 Registration Document"), other than Chapter 6 (Information on the Parent Company Financial Statements), Chapter 7 (A Responsible Bank: Information on the Economic, Social, Civic and Environmental Responsibility of BNP Paribas), Chapter 8 (General Information), Chapter 10 (Person Responsible for the Registration Document) and Chapter 11 (Table of Concordance) thereof: - b. the English version of the first update to the 2014 Registration Document (actualisation du Document de référence) (the "First Update to the 2014 Registration Document"); - c. the English version of the second update to the 2014 Registration Document (actualisation du Document de référence) (the "Second Update to the 2014 Registration Document"); - d.
+Chapter 3 (other than 3.6), 4 and 5 of the English version of the Issuer's 2013 registration document (Document de référence et rapport financier annuel);